0x7c13/Notepads/CI-CD_DOCUMENTATION.md

 4. From the dropdown select "Create new Organization".

-5. Click the button "Choose an organization on Github".
+5. Click the "Choose an organization on Github" button.

 6. Select an account for your organization setup.